sunbird-specs/QuML/v1/question.md

 ##### Map Interaction

 The map interaction is a graphic interaction.
 The candidate’s task is to select one or more points on a canvas.
-The associated response may have a mapping that scores the response on the basis of comparing it against predefined areas but QML players must not indicate these areas of the image.
+The associated response may have a mapping that scores the response on the basis of comparing it against predefined areas but QuML players must not indicate these areas of the image.
 Only the actual point(s) selected by the candidate shall be indicated.
 The map interaction must be bound to a response variable with type points and multiple cardinality.

 | **Data Attribute** | **data-map-interaction** |
 | --- | ----- |